 While motion sickness and disorientation are two ailments more commonly associated with virtual reality, Samsung’s concerns with the Gear VR lie elsewhere.
 For those of you who think staring at a screen that closely might not be good for your eyes, you’re right.

-Speaking with TrustedReviews, Namkung Boo, Samsung's Product Manager for Gear VR revealed that the headset should only be used in 30 minute bursts so as not to damage your eyes.
+Speaking with TrustedReviews, Namkung Boo, Samsung’s Product Manager for Gear VR revealed that

 He said the company recommends taking breaks of at least five minutes after every half hour of continued usage in order to prevent eye strain.